Discover The Critical Flaws Hiding Behind Conventional Wisdom And Learn Why The Answer May Be Far Simpler Than You Ever Imagined…

 Retirement planning isn’t the precise science you would like it to be…

 Surprisingly, most people don’t “get” how the process works.
 Several myths have earned conventional wisdom status despite being wrong.
-These myths can be very expensive and undermine your financial security.

 The truth about retirement planning is startlingly simple because the essential principles can be reduced to just 2 basic formulas.

 In this article, I’ll reveal several retirement planning myths while also diving deeper into these 2 critical wealth building formulas so you have the tools necessary to secure your financial future.

 Get This Article Sent to Your Inbox as a PDF…

 Let’s start with the basics…

 Financial freedom (or retirement security – same thing) occurs when your passive income exceeds your expenses.

 Notice how there are just two variables to this equation: passive income and expenses.
 That’s it – nothing complex!